 - The dentist will make a mold (impression) of your tooth and the teeth around, to ensure the correct fit of your customized crown.

-- He will place a temporary crown on your tooth until the permanent crown is ready.
+- He will place a temporary cap on your tooth until the permanent crown is ready.

-- When your custom crown is ready, you will return to our office.
+- When your custom cap is ready, you will return to our office.
 We will remove the temporary, and place your porcelain crown, examining and testing it for proper fit and comfort.

 You are then free to smile, speak, and eat with confidence.